patil-jyoti-dipak/Greenshift_AI/README.md

 Tech Stack
 The project is built entirely in Python 3.12 using Scikit-learn for the ML pipeline, Streamlit for the web application, Plotly for interactive visualizations, Pandas and NumPy for data processing, Imbalanced-learn for SMOTE resampling, Statsmodels for VIF analysis, Matplotlib and Seaborn for EDA plots, and Joblib for model saving and loading.
 How to Run
 Clone the repository, install the dependencies using pip install -r requirements.txt, and launch the app using streamlit run app.py.
-The application will open automatically at http://localhost:8501 in your browser.